tiffy74/Umbraco-CMS/.github/5_GUIDELINES.md

 The process for both sizes is very similar, as [explained in the contribution document](6_CONTRIBUTING.md#how-do-i-begin).

-## Types of contribution you can make

-When you’re considering creating a pull request for Umbraco CMS, we will categorize them in two different sizes, small and large.

-The process for both sizes is very similar, as [explained in the contribution document](6_CONTRIBUTING.md#how-do-i-begin).

 ### Reporting Bugs
 This section guides you through submitting a bug report for Umbraco CMS.
 Following these guidelines helps maintainers and the community understand your report 📝, reproduce the behavior 💻 💻, and find related reports 🔎.